jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 ==== Solving the wave function $Psi$
 Because the full equation @eq-hamiltonian-full can be so incredibly complex to compute for, researchers are always searching for ways to downsize an equation analytically in order to make the computational cost of solving it cheaper.
-These simplifications instantiated the _variational theorem_ that states we could then never achieve the true energy $E$ of the wave function this way, but merely an approximated value $E'$ that will always be slightly higher in energy.
+Some of these simplifications instantiated the _variational theorem_ that states we could then never achieve the true energy $E$ of the wave function this way, but merely an approximated value $E'$ that will always be slightly higher in energy.
 Nevertheless, the introduction of the _Born-Oppenheimer approximation_ is one paradigm that has faciliated research on atomic systems.

 //